Confidenza (soundtrack): Background and recording

 The Confidenza director, Daniele Luchetti, first worked with Yorke on a documentary about Carla Fracci, Codice Carla, which used music by Yorke's band Atoms for Peace.
 Yorke agreed to compose for Confidenza after the script "evoked some musical threads".

 Luchetti described their process as finding "a way in sideways; building the music more through the subtext than through the narrative itself".
-Yorke and Luchetti "were constantly searching for something that sounded a bit off".
+He and Yorke were "constantly searching for something that sounded a bit off".
 Luchetti said they wanted to create tension while making the characters' fears appear "ridiculous".

 The score features the London Contemporary Orchestra and a jazz ensemble including the drummer Tom Skinner, of Yorke's band the Smile, and the saxophonist Robert Stillman, who has performed with the Smile.
 It was produced by Sam Petts-Davies, who produced Yorke's 2018 soundtrack Suspiria and the 2024 Smile albums Wall of Eyes and Cutouts.

 Promotion and release

-Yorke's involvement was announced in January 2024, ahead of the film's premiere at the International Film Festival Rotterdam.
+Yorke's involvement was announced in January 2024, ahead of the Confidenza premiere at the International Film Festival Rotterdam.
 Yorke's music was used in the main trailer.
 In February, Yorke played the track "The Big City" during one of the Smile's Artist in Residence shows for BBC Radio 6 Music.

 The soundtrack was announced on 22 April 2024, alongside the singles "Knife Edge" and "Prize Giving".
-Videos were released for "Knife Edge" and "Four Ways in Time", featuring footage from the film arranged by the film's editor, Ael Dallier Vega.
+Videos were released for "Knife Edge" and "Four Ways in Time", featuring footage from Confidenza arranged by the film's editor, Ael Dallier Vega.
 The soundtrack was released on streaming services on 26 April to coincide with the film's Italian release, with a retail release on 12 July.